How To - Build a High-Quality Radio-less AllStar Node for Under $100

 The below diagram shows the lines that need to be connected to the 8-pin mic connector, followed by the connection locations on the URI and other components.
 5 wires need to be connected: Mic, Mic Gnd, PTT, 5VDC, and Gnd.
 The Mic and Mic Ground lines should be run as a twisted pair to the MAX9814 module which has a ferrite bead between Gnd and Mic Gnd for improved RFI rejection.
 A ~1nF bypass cap should be placed across the mic input pads on the MAX9814 module.

-Front View of Mic Jack
+Front View of Mic Jack (Kenwood/Alinco)

-Wiring - Modified CM108 Sound Fob
+Wiring - Modified CM1xx Sound Fob

 Line Out Jack Tip ------ Volume Control Potentiometer (Tx Audio)